MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image019.png)

-1. On the file selection window, browse to desktop of the VM and open the **Lab Files** folder.
+1. On the file selection window, browse to the desktop of the VM and open the **Lab Files** folder.

     (1) Select the **Purchased electricity Wide World Importers - 2021.xlsx** file.